-Today we have a very early (approx. 6.30 am) flight from Kathmandu to Lukla (45 minutes).
+Today we have a very early flight from Kathmandu to Lukla.
 If the weather is good, the views of the Himalayas from the small plane are amazing!
-After breakfast in Lukla (2840 m), a short safety talk and an introduction to our porters, we gear up and commence our trek.
+After breakfast in Lukla (2840 m), a short safety talk and an introduction to your porters, gear up and commence your trek.
 Today is a fairly gentle introduction, following the milk-white Dudh Kosi River approximately three-hours to Phakding (2610 m).

 Day - 3